Guram Giorbelidze

-Guram Giorbelidze (გურამ გიორბელიძე; born 25 February 1996) is a Georgian professional footballer who plays as a left-back for Dinamo Batumi, on loan from Zagłębie Lubin, and the Georgia national team.
+Guram Giorbelidze (გურამ გიორბელიძე; born 25 February 1996) is a Georgian professional footballer who plays as a left-back for Erzurumspor.

 Club career

 After spells at Sioni Bolnisi and Dila Gori in his home country, Giorbelidze joined Austrian Football Bundesliga side Wolfsberger AC in July 2020, signing a two-year contract with an option of an additional year.
 On 29 November 2020, he made his professional league debut for Wolfsberger AC, as a substitute in a 1–1 draw with Ried.

 On 17 July 2022, he joined Polish Ekstraklasa side Zagłębie Lubin on a two-year deal.
 Giorbelidze quickly earned a spot in the starting line-up and made 15 league appearances for Zagłębie in the first half of the season.
 Following Piotr Stokowiec's dismissal, Giorbelidze was deemed surplus to requirements by the new manager Waldemar Fornalik.
-On 22 February 2023, he sent on loan to Dinamo Batumi until the end of the season.
+On 22 February 2023, he was sent on loan to Dinamo Batumi until the end of the season.

+On 7 August 2023, Giorbelidze signed a two-year deal with Serbian SuperLiga side Vojvodina.

+In early September 2024, Giorbelidze joined Turkey's second-division side Erzurumspor on a year-long deal.